JoeG230/Capstone-Project/README.md

 A non technical presentation of the findings can be found under **Capstone Project Presentation.pdf**.

-Details of my working, with all python code, and three iterations of the model, can be found under **World_Electricity_Consumption_Notebook.ipynb**.
+Details of my working, with all code, and three iterations of the model, can be found under **World_Electricity_Consumption_Notebook.ipynb**.

 ## The Dataset
 The World Energy Consumption dataset was